Fake News, Disinformation, and Deepfakes: Leveraging Distributed Ledger Technologies and Blockchain to Combat Digital Deception and Counterfeit Reality: Introduction

 Gartner predicts that the majority of individuals in developed economies will consume more false than true information by 2022 \cite{Panetta2017}.
-While trust in mass media and established institutions is declining, the use of online social media to connect with people around the world is rising sharply and it has become an important source for the distribution of digital deception.

-Today, social media platforms miss an adequate regulation and their roles and responsibilities are still not clearly defined.
-A number of issues are still open \cite{EUreport}, like the application of adequate data protection rules (e.g., \ac{GDPR}) along with the market concentration in just a few social media companies worldwide.

-Digital deception is generally understood as deceptive or misleading content created and disseminated to cause public or personal harm (e.g., post-truth, populism, satire) or to obtain a profit (e.g., clickbaits, cloaking, ad farms, identity theft).
+Digital deception is commonly recognized as deceptive or misleading content created and disseminated to cause public or personal harm (e.g., post-truth, populism, satire) or to obtain a profit (e.g., clickbaits, cloaking, ad farms, identity theft).
 In the context of mass media, digital deception originates either from governments or non-state actors that publish content without economic or educational entrance barriers.
-As a consequence, this horizontal and decentralized communications cannot be controlled or stopped with traditional centralized tools.
+As a consequence, these horizontal and decentralized communications cannot be controlled or stopped with traditional centralized tools.
 In addition, this lack of supervision allows for security attacks (e.g., social engineering).
-Moreover, traditional mass media are not out of the discussion, since the veracity of their information appears to be sometimes negotiable for the sake of turnover growth, as the competition is increasingly tough.
+Moreover, the veracity of information seems to be sometimes negotiable for the sake of profit, as the competition is increasingly tough.

+While trust in mass media and established institutions is declining, the use of social media is rising sharply and it has become an important source for the distribution of digital deception.
+Today, social media platforms miss an adequate regulation and their responsibilities are still not clearly defined.
+A number of issues are open \cite{EUreport}, like the application of adequate data protection rules (e.g., \ac{GDPR}) along with the market concentration in just a few social media companies worldwide.

-In addition, advances in \ac{AI} (e.g., deep learning, machine learning, natural language processing) have recently been used to create sophisticated digital deception.
+Advances in \ac{AI} have recently been used to create sophisticated disinformation.
 As a result, a number of research projects as well as regulations have been launched to detect digital deception \cite{Wardle2017}.
+Nevertheless, researchers claim that ubiquitous content can be hardly supervised.